sylvia-dee/PRYSM/README.md

 Testing
 ---------------------------
-From the examples/ directory, run each of the example driver scripts:
+From the examples/ directory, run each of the example driver scripts and each of the plotting examples.
+For just the icecore example:
 python icecore_driver.py

 This will create numpy array output files in examples/results/: